 When you rent, you will typically need to come up with the first and last months rent in addition to a security deposit.
 Depending on the property, this could easily add up to a few thousand dollars.

 Do The Math

-Before you decide to rent or buy a house in Washington DC and North Carolina, do your math!
+Before you decide to rent or buy a house in Charlotte, do your math!
 There are many trusted websites that offer online calculators to help you compare your options.
 When you purchase a home, you will have new expenses to consider.
 Property taxes, maintenance and homeowners insurance will all need to come out of your pocket.
 However, homeowners receive tax breaks renters do not qualify for.
 Whichever method you choose, you should always make a well thought out and financially responsible decision for your situation.
 While building equity will make you more money over time, if you cannot afford the increase in expenses upfront, renting may be the better choice for you.
-Swing Real Estate LLC can help you run the numbers for your situation, so you can determine whether you should buy or rent a house in Washington DC and North Carolina!
+Swing Real Estate LLC can help you run the numbers for your situation, so you can determine whether you should buy or rent a house in Charlotte!